pulumi/docs/reference/service/index.md

 > requires this scope in order to only grant access to members of the GitHub
 > organization.
 >
-> Pulumi will not have access to any of your GitHub repositories.
+> Pulumi will not have access to any of your GitHub repositories, and will only

-## Permissions
+> have access to organization membership information for the organizations to
+> which you've granted access.

+## Roles and Access Controls

 Pulumi organizations allow managing member access to stacks.
 For examaple, enforcing policy on who can create new stacks within an organization, or who can update existing stacks.

-For more information about organization roles, stack permissions, and how they are managed in the Pulumi Cloud Console, see [Permissions](./permissions.html).
+For more information about organization roles, stack permissions, and how they are managed in the Pulumi Cloud Console, see [Roles and Access Controls](./roles-and-access-controls.html).

 ## Collaboration

-The Pulumi Cloud Console allows people to collaborate on stacks within an organization.
-Including role-based access using GitHub teams.
+The Pulumi Cloud Console allows people to collaborate on stacks within an organization, including role-based access using GitHub teams.

 For more information on the types of collaobration supported, see [Collaboration](./collaboration.html).